sage-code/eve/manual/structure.md

 **call arguments**

 There is a difference between the parameter and the argument.
-The parameter is a local variable in the function scope while arguments are values assigned to these parameters in the function call.
+The parameter is a local variable in the function scope while arguments are values assigned to these parameters with a function call.
 Arguments can be literals, constants or variables.

 **Example:**
 ```
-** function declaration
+** main routine
-function sum(Integer: a, b) =>  Integer:(a + b);

 routine main():
-  Integer: r;
+  Integer: sum(Integer: a, b) => (a + b); // local function
 process
-  r := sum(10,20);  // function call
-  write r;          // this will print 30
+  print sum(1,2);  // 3
+  print sum(2,4);  // 6
 return;
 ```